 If a patient has insufficient bone mass, it could prove to be a problematic site for dental procedure.
 This is where bone grafting comes to play.

 A dental bone graft is used to restore the lost bone dimension when the jaw becomes too thin to receive implants.
-Excess bone material is typically taken from another place on your jaw or body, but your dentist may also obtain it from a tissue bank or from other bone substitutes.
+Excess bone material is typically taken from another place on your jaw or body.
+Dentist may also obtain it from a tissue bank or from other bone substitutes.

 Bone grafting is typically done separately and several months in advance of the patient’s dental implant surgical procedure.